 For most mounting scenarios, the MT12 has flexible options to provide quick and simple mounting.
 The instructions are as follows:

-1. Start by removing the battery compartment cap and inserting the 2 AA battery into the battery compartment.
+1. Start by removing the battery compartment cap and inserting two AA batteries into the battery compartment.

-2. In order to mount the sensor on different locations, there are 3 options
+2. In order to mount the sensor on different locations, there are three options:

-Every leak detection cable also has a female jack on the other end.
-The MT12 supports daisy chaining of upto 2 Leak detection cables to cover a larger area.
+The braided part of the cable is water sensitive.
 The connector tips are NOT water sensitive.
 In order for water to be detected, the black/white coiled cable needs to come in contact with the liquid.

 Testing the Connection

-Once the device is mounted at the desired location and added to a network with a compatible gateway, press the General Purpose Button on the top of the sensor to wake up the sensor and sync with the nearest gateway.
-Refer to LED Indicators section for more details on the status of the sensor.
+Once the device is mounted at the desired location and added to a network with a compatible gateway, press the general purpose button on the top of the sensor to wake it up and sync with the nearest gateway.
+Refer to the LED indicators section for more details on the status of the sensor.

-When the sensor is connecting to a gateway for the 1st time, it will blink Green LED which indicates that it is upgrading to the latest firmware configured on the Dashboard
+When the sensor is connecting to a gateway for the first time, the LED light will blink green, which indicates that it is upgrading to the latest firmware configured on the dashboard.

 Support and Additional Information

-If issues are encountered with device installation or additional help is required, contact Meraki Support by logging in to dashboard.meraki.com and opening a case by visiting the Get Help section.
+If issues are encountered with device installation or if additional help is required, contact Meraki Support by logging in and opening a case via the Get Help section.